Myth of Metaphysical Neutrality (mmn)

 A Fuller Account of Truth

 Denying the legitimacy of either form of evidence is not rigor but epistemic amputation.
 It produces theories that succeed in their own domain but fail at the interface.
-A complete understanding of mind requires integrating both perspectives—not collapsing one into the other, but acknowledging their irreducible contributions.
+A complete understanding of mind requires integrating both perspectives — not collapsing one into the other, but acknowledging their irreducible contributions.

-V. The Pragmatist Objection
+V. The Pragmatist Reply

-The most common response to arguments like this one is pragmatic: “Physicalism works.
+“Physicalism works.
 We build planes that fly, chips that compute, medicines that heal.
 Whatever the metaphysical niceties, the framework delivers results.
 Why should we care about ontology?”

-When Bracketing Is Justified—And When It Fails
+When Bracketing Is Justified — And When It Fails

 The pragmatic defense of bracketing therefore fails precisely where this essay’s critique applies.
-The claim is not that metaphysics matters everywhere equally—it is that consciousness, AI, and questions of mind are the domains where unexamined physicalism most distorts inquiry.
+The claim is not that metaphysics matters everywhere equally — it is that consciousness, AI, and questions of mind are the domains where unexamined physicalism most distorts inquiry.
 In fluid dynamics, the ontology is idle; in consciousness studies, it is load-bearing.
 The distinction matters.

 Boundary Failures